yusuke45678/simple_cnn_training/README.md

-  --no_scheduler        do not use scheduler (default) (default: False) --use_dp              use multi GPUs with data parallel (default) (default: True) --single_gpu          use single GPU (not default) (default: True)
+  --no_scheduler        do not use scheduler (default) (default: False) --use_dp              use multi GPUs with data parallel (default) (default: True) --single_gpu          use single GPU (not default) (default: True) --save_checkpoint_dir str
+                        dir to save checkpoint files. (default: ./log) --resume_from_checkpoint str
+                        path to the checkpoint file to resume from. (default: None) --disable_comet, --no_comet
+                        do not use comet.ml (default: use comet) (default: False)
 ```

 ## Cometの設定